galnir/Master-Bot/README.md

 **Before running ```node index.js```, make sure to open a separate terminal in the root directory and run ```java -jar LavaLink.jar```**

-Create a `config.json` file in the root directory of the project with the following contents:
+Create a `config.json` file inside the 'src' directory with the following tokens:

 ### Minimum settings